Denise: Deep Robust Principal Component Analysis for Positive Semidefinite Matrices: Theoretical Guarantees for Denise

-In this section we show that Denise converges in mean to an optimal solution of the learning problem \eqref{eq_target_problem} when Denise optimizes the supervised loss function \eqref{equ:supervised loss function} under the following assumptions. \begin{assumption} We assume to have a compact subset $X \subset P_n$ of matrices $M$ such that a continuous function $f : X \to \R^{n \times k}$ satisfying
+We show that, under the assumption that Denise has identified the optimal weights minimizing the supervised loss function, it converges to an optimal solution $f^{\star}$ of Theorem~\ref{theorem_univ_approx} (iii).
+This convergence is shown both in terms of the theoretical loss \eqref{equ:supervised loss function} and using its Monte Carlo approximation \eqref{equ:MC approx loss func}.
+We therefore operate under the following assumptions. \begin{assumption} We assume to have a compact subset $X \subset P_n$ of matrices $M$ such that a continuous function $f : X \to \R^{n \times k}$ satisfying

 for all $M \in X$ exists.
 Moreover, we assume that for $f^\star(M) := f(M)f(M)^\top$, the training set is given by

 and that we consider a probability measure $\P$ such that $\P (\mathcal{Z})=1$. \end{assumption}